We seek and involve Artists, Cultural Workers, Youth and Tiny Business partners:

 For the long history of the Charleston Rhizome Collective look at http://jemagwga.com/you-comin/

-Link to the Charleston Rhizome Collective work at the World Social Forum in Nairobi, Kenya: http://www.youcomin.org/
+For the Charleston Rhizome Collective work at the World Social Forum in Nairobi, Kenya, look at http://www.youcomin.org/

 For “conNECKted: Imaginings for Truth & Reconciliation” look at https://www.connecktedtoo.org/wp-content/uploads/2018/04/bookletfinal2.pdf